boldsuck/tor-relay-bootstrap/README.md

 tor-relay-bootstrap does this:

-* Configures only recommended but not install suggested packages by default
+* Configures only recommended, but not install suggested packages by default
 * Upgrades all the software on the system
 * Adds the deb.torproject.org repository to apt, so Tor updates will come directly from the Tor Project
 * Installs and configures Tor to be a relay (but still requires you to manually edit torrc to set Nickname, ContactInfo, etc. for this relay)